-• A family allowance, for each dependent family member.
-Proof of the family's income must be provided to allow this deduction; • Medicare and other Third Party Liability (TPL) health insurance premiums; • Non-covered medical expenses; and • A special deduction for some residents of the Arizona State Veteran Home.
+A family allowance, for each dependent family member.
+Proof of the family's income must be provide to allow this deduction; Medicare and other Third Party Liability (TPL) health insurance premiums; Non-covered medical expenses; an d A special deduction for some reside of the Arizona State Veteran Home. ents